 But that’s not all.
 You may also observe the orange-yellow color in the corners of your mouth.
-But again, it’s nothing that a paper towel, a splash of water, and a few brisk scrubs over the stained area cannot be removed.
+But again, it’s nothing that a paper towel, a splash of water and a few brisk scrubs over the stained area can’t remove.

 Your white sink, unfortunately, may also have mild stains left from the turmeric products.
-Let the tap water run over the stains, pour a few drops of liquid hand soap or detergent soap on them, and use elbow grease to remove them.
-Be sure to scrub away the stains as soon as you’re done brushing your teeth (i.e., second round) so that the color doesn’t seep through the ceramic.
+Let the tap water run over the stains, pour a few drops of liquid hand soap or detergent on them and use elbow grease to remove them.
+Be sure to scrub away the stains as soon as you’re done brushing your teeth so that the color doesn’t seep through the ceramic.

 Your toothbrush will also be obviously stained a bright orange-yellow hue from the turmeric.
 You can use it just as you would with a regular toothbrush although we recommend using another toothbrush for your regular toothpaste.
 You should discard both after three months of use, as recommended by dentists.

-Be sure to wash your hands, too, since the turmeric powder or paste can also temporarily stain your skin.
+Be sure to wash your hands since the turmeric powder or paste can also temporarily stain your skin.
 The stain should be easily removed by using a regular hand soap.